 Mono County MTG Link

 Burton Frasher (1888-1955), an exquisite photographer, produced picture postcard views of the Southwest including many in the Eastern Sierra beginning in the 1920s.
-In 1948, he had created over 3.5 million “Frasher Fotos” postcards sold nationwide.
+By 1948, he had created over 3.5 million “Frasher Fotos” postcards sold nationwide.
 Burton Frasher was considered the Southwest’s most prolific photographer of his era.

 The Frasher Postcard collection of the Pomona Public Library is remarkable in its breadth and scope.
 A substantial portion of the collection consists of “Main Street” views of small southwestern towns and ghost towns, which no longer exist or have changed dramatically since they were first photographed.
 For instance, the former gold mining town of Bodie, California, was a favorite subject for Frasher.
 His 1927 photos of the deserted town document buildings and structures that were mostly destroyed by fire in 1932.